 Whilst alternative technologies such as electric vehicles powered from renewable

 energy sources provide a route to a more sustainable culture, they are likely to

 remain limited to niche applications unless they can be manufactured and operated

-On this site I examine realistic and practical measures we can use to minimise our
+On this site we examine realistic and practical measures we can use to minimise our

 petroleum use without compromising mobility or flexibility.
 Whilst the use of some

 new technologies are proposed, these are used in conjunction with more prosaic methods

 of application which could be used relatively quickly without the risks of fundamental

 technological developments which might never mature.
 This requires a paradigm change

 of thinking away from our isolated concepts of private transportation.